 This might sound a bit “Dr. Phil” at first glance, but hear us out.
-We’re not suggesting something quite so asinine and patronizing as the idea that great self-esteem and chutzpah is all you need to land you a dream job.
+We’re not suggesting something quite so asinine and patronizing as the idea that great self-esteem and chutzpah are all you need to land you a dream job.
 That’s dumb.
 Also, see point 1.

 “I’m not qualified.
 Before I can even think about a new job I need to go back to school.”